Master of Social Work

 Types of courses to take

-Field placement requirements will generally be fulfilled at an organization near you.
-All MSW students must complete 900 clock hours in field placements.
+Field education placement requirements will be fulfilled at an organization near you.

 Graduate students must take a minimum of three semester hours to be eligible for loans.